Skip to content

 author The team that wrote the plugin.
 MCP Context Forge

-hooks A list of hooks for which the plugin will be executed.
+hooks Hook points where the plugin runs.
 Supported hooks: "prompt_pre_fetch", "prompt_post_fetch", "tool_pre_invoke", "tool_post_invoke", "resource_pre_fetch", "resource_post_fetch" ["prompt_pre_fetch", "prompt_post_fetch", "tool_pre_invoke", "tool_post_invoke", "resource_pre_fetch", "resource_post_fetch"]

 tags Descriptive keywords that make the configuration searchable. ["security", "filter"]